cthoyt/cthoyt.github.io/_posts/2021-08-05-taming-chembl-sql.md

 these suggestions.
 The new notebook is [here](https://nbviewer.jupyter.org/github/PatWalters/jcamd_model_comparison/blob/60f1ac2c62a6be957d78c6cf3a570946d714397a/jcamd_model_comparison.ipynb) and features the most recent version of ChEMBL at the time of writing (ChEMBL 29) instead of ChEMBL 26.
-The table below shows how much free improvement we got by updating ChEMBL:
+The table below shows how much improvement updating ChEMBL gives:

 | Flag     | ChEMBL 26 | ChEMBL 29 | Increase | Percent Increase |
 |----------|----------:|----------:|---------:|-----------------:|